sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 New and enhanced features in SQL Server Management Studio include:
 - Support for Azure AD authentication, including Multi-Factor Authentication (MFA)
 - Azure Data Studio installation integration	Installation of SSMS installs Azure Data Studio
-- Object Explorer	Dropped Columns folder now exists under the Columns folder for Ledger tables, which have been altered to remove one or more columns
+- The Object Explorer	Dropped Columns folder now exists under the Columns folder for Ledger tables, which have been altered to remove one or more columns
-- Scripting	Compatibility level defaults to 160 when scripting
+- Scripting	Compatibility level now defaults to 160 when scripting
 - Added Showplan support for Hyperscale Optimized Query Processing
 - Analysis Services	Connection to Analysis Services is now available
 - Added missing options in SqlParser for CREATE USER and CREATE LOGIN.
 - The “Schedule…” menu item in SQL Server Integration Services is now visible in the Azure SSIS Catalog
-- Added the ability to explicitly configure an attestation protocol in the "Connect To Server" dialog when using Always Encrypted with secure enclaves (column encryption).
+- Added the ability to explicitly configure an attestation protocol in the "Connect To Server" dialog when using Always Encrypted with secure enclaves (column encryption)
 - Client Driver changed to Microsoft.Data.SqlClient
 - Added support for Contained Always On Availability Groups
 - Improvements to Data Classification user interface